Chicken and ham and leek Pie

 And some sweet dessert pies are things like apple pie, rhubarb pie, cherry pie, apple and blackberry pie…..the list is a long one of possibilities.

 We even have some desserts called pies that do not have a pastry top, like Banoffee pie.
-In fact, this reminds me I need to start making some dessert pies for this blog – it seems to be lacking!
+A delicious sweet pie made with banana and toffee, hence the name.
+In fact, this reminds me I need to make this recipe for this blog – it seems to be lacking!

 These pictures were made of a pie where I had not used any cream in the sauce.
 If you want the sauce to be more creamy, then just add the cream as described in the recipe below.